 St. Anthony’s church was built in the 13th century.
-For the first time historical sources mention it in 1337.
-After 1534, it became an Evangelical temple.
+For the first time historical sources recorded it in 1337.
+After 1534, it became an Evangelical church.
 In the nineteenth century, a partial reconstruction was made, among others by transforming the western gable.

 The church is a simple aisleless building on a rectangular plan, built of granite blocks.
 The north, south and east façades are open with narrow, oblong lancet windows.
 On the western side there is a pointed entrance portal.
 The interior was covered with a beam ceiling.